Humboldt, Kansas: Civil War fortifications

 Humboldt was very much involved in the American Civil War.
 The town was raided September 1, 1861, by Confederate raiders, who took much property and kidnapped eight free blacks, who may have been placed into slavery.
 Several persons may have been wounded by gunfire, but no one was killed.
-Many of the raiders were hunted down and one of the leaders, Col. John Mathews, was killed.
+Many of the raiders were hunted down and one of the leaders, Col. John Allen Mathews, was killed.

 Actions were taken to prevent Humboldt coming under further attack.
 Two home guard companies were organized in the Humboldt area.
 These militia units sought to protect the town and to scout as far south as the Kansas-Indian Territory border to prevent Confederates from coming too close to town.
 Some of the militia were involved with the pursuit of the September raiders.
 Two Humboldt area structures, O'Brien's Mill and W. W. Curdy dry goods store, were fortified.

-Amazingly, Humboldt fell victim to another raid on October 14, 1861, 1 1/2 months after the first raid.
+Humboldt fell victim to another raid on October 14, 1861, 1 1/2 months after the first raid.
 The second raid caught the town totally off guard and the 100 home guards surrendered when they discovered they could not protect the town from the 330 raiders.
 O'Brien's Mill and most of the town was burned.
 The W. W. Curdy store apparently was spared, but it played no further role in Humboldt's defenses.
 It was said the second raid was at least in part revenge for the killing of Mathews and for the actions of U.S. Senator James H. Lane and his brigade's sacking and destruction of Osceola, Missouri.

 After the second raid the threats to Humboldt's safety were taken very seriously.
 At times the town had local militia units operating and most of the rest of the Civil War the town had Army troops stationed there.
 Sometimes the military post there was called Post Humboldt.
 A blockhouse was partially constructed at 514 S. 3rd Street.
 This was used by the local militia as its headquarters and as a recruiting office.

 Other points in town were used by the military.
 The German settlers in town built a church on Bridge Street, in the east part of town.
 This was used as the post's quartermaster store and was run by a sergeant.
 On the west side of town, a number of cabins were built on the east side of the Neosho River.
 This was sometimes called Log Town, but was more commonly known as Camp Hunter.
 When the ranks swelled beyond the capacity of the cabins, tents were pitched at the camp.
 Of the places used by the military, home guards and militia, today only the German church stands and it was converted into a private residence in the 1950s.
 The geographic coordinates of the various points are: